kaushikData/CURTIS-CURe_by_Therapy_Intelligent_System/README.md

-# Youper - Data Challenge
+# CURTIS - CURe by Therapy Intelligent System

-### Please check the "Youper Data Challenge Report" file to learn more about challenges, preprocessing and modeling for this challenge.
+### Curtis is an emotional bot which comforts users with  short, accurate, and empathetic responses using deep contextual NLP models.

 ## Preparing an environment to run the code: